KanwarIITRPR/CS204-Project/README.md

 - Invalid numeric data in data directives
 - Missing or inaccessible input/output files

+The simulator handles error conditions such as:
+- Divide by zero operations
+- Invalid memory accesses
+- Instruction execution errors

-Error messages are printed to standard error with information about the line number and the specific issue encountered.
+Error messages are printed to standard error with information about the specific issue encountered.

 ## Contributors